German national election too close to call, polls suggest, as key candidates hold final rallies

 A boy presented Merkel, 67, with a gingerbread heart iced with the words "Thanks CDU," and another supporter gave her a cake decorated with a picture of her trademark rhombus hand gesture.

+Addressing the crowds, Merkel said Sunday's election was all about Germany remaining "stable" and ensuring "that the youth have a future and we can live in prosperity."
+She added that Laschet had shown throughout his political life that he could pursue it "with passion and heart."

-Rival candidate Olaf Scholz, from the Social Democrats, is holding his last rally Saturday in his constituency in Potsdam.
+Rival candidate Olaf Scholz, from the Social Democrats, held his last rally Saturday in his constituency in Potsdam.
 Scholz has been serving as the vice-chancellor and German finance minister since 2018.

+Scholz told supporters that if elected, he wanted to agree an increase in the minimum wage to 12 euro ($14) an hour within the first year of government.
+"I want to achieve that those who work so hard, and earn little, have it a little better," he said.

+Scholz also referenced the concerns many voters have over climate change.
+Many young people demonstrated Friday, he said, "and they put their fingers in a wound that is real -- because global climate change has to be stopped and we have to make our contribution here in Germany to make that happen."

-FDP leader Christian Lindner ends his election campaign with rallies in Cologne and Düsseldorf.
+FDP leader Christian Lindner was to end his election campaign with rallies in Cologne and Düsseldorf.

 According to the latest polls, the Social Democrats are polling at 25.2% and could gain 4.7 percentage points compared to the 2017 national elections.
 This lead could mean a reversal of a 20-year-long downward trend for the Social Democrats.
 Over the past two decades, the party has lost around half of its voters.